Terahertz detection with graphene FETs: photothermoelectric and resistive self-mixing contributions to the detector response: Identification of the rectification mechanisms by device geometry

 Here, $v_F$ is the SLG Fermi velocity and $U_{Dirac}$ the Dirac voltage. $C_{ox,TG}$ denotes the capacitance per unit area of the TG.

 In the SAC case a pair of thermocouples is formed, i.e., a thermopile with two segments, one on each side of the graphene channel.
-On the right side (TG~1 and D), a thermocouple consists of the heated junction between the central ungated graphene and the cold junction at D contact side TG1--graphene--D, similar to the AAC case.
+On the right side (TG~1 and D), one thermocouple consists of the heated junction between the central ungated graphene and the cold junction at the D contact side TG1--graphene--D, similar to the AAC case.
 The second thermocouple, on the left side (TG~2 and S) of the graphene channel, is formed between the cold junction of S--graphene--TG2 and the heated junction between TG~2 and the central ungated graphene.
 The two thermocouples are oriented opposite to each other.
-One obtains a net diffusion current and $U_{PTE} \neq 0$~V only if TG~1 and TG~2 are biased differently.
-Under unequal TG bias conditions, the resulting thermovoltage of the SAC thermopile is obtained from
+One gets a net diffusion current and $U_{PTE} \neq 0$~V only when TG~1 and TG~2 are differently biased.
+Under unequal TG bias conditions, the resulting thermovoltage of the SAC thermopile is given by